 The first in-house financial hire for a startup is typically in the accounting function, someone who can handle bookkeeping and start to implement spend controls.
 Depending on your needs and your financial situation, that role could be full- or part-time and either an employee or a contractor.

 “Your first finance hire will usually handle accounting, paying the bills, and the cash receipts process,” Rob Stephens, CPA and founder of financial planning company CFO Perspective.
 “They may do reconciliations to make sure that everything is correct.”

 Mid-size finance team structure

 As a company grows, its finance team will grow as well.
 In addition to an accountant, the company may begin bringing on other hires that can take on other financial activities for the company.
 That might include finance folks who are more forward-looking and strategic and who can help with financial planning and analysis.

 “If the founder is planning to scale with help from angel investors or venture capital, they’re going to want to bring in someone that really understands finance sooner rather than later,” Stephens says.
 “They’re going to want to start preparing the company to be able to answer questions for those investors.”

 Enterprise finance team structure

 By the time your organization has grown to an enterprise level, you’ll likely have several managers within the department who each have a specialized team reporting to them.
 Depending on the needs of your business, this may be the time to hire a controller or chief financial officer.

 Not sure which executive you need?
-A CFO typically oversees the finance team and provides financial strategy and guidance and reports to stakeholders.
+A CFO typically oversees the finance team, provides financial strategy and guidance, and reports to stakeholders.
 A controller, on the other hand, typically supervises bookkeeping, looks for ways to make financial reporting more efficient, and focuses on compliance and risk management.